 “The self-monitoring movement is just another manifestation of our profound self-absorption.
 When you measure something, presumably you have to react to it.
 Is the hope that this constant self-monitoring will change our behavior?
 Just look at how decades of focus on diets and weight have fared.
 In fact, it feels to me that this fixation on blow-by-blow narrative of our ‘health’ is quite the opposite of what real health looks like.”

-I agree with Dr. Z. But even though my new life as an information flâneuse doesn’t go as far – and likely never will, I’m guessing! – as being a committed Quantified Selfer, I am concerned about those at the other end of that spectrum: those people (many of them, sadly, patients living with chronic diagnoses like heart disease) who don’t seem remotely curious about learning, tracking or improving anything about their own health, despite a life-altering serious diagnosis.
+I agree with Dr. Z. But even though my new life as an information flâneuse doesn’t go as far – and never will, I’m guessing! – as being a committed Quantified Selfer, I am concerned about those at the other end of that spectrum: those people (many of them, sadly, patients living with chronic diagnoses like heart disease) who don’t seem remotely curious about learning, tracking or improving anything about their own health, despite a life-altering serious diagnosis.

 Dr. Joseph Kvedar of the Center for Connected Health is also concerned.
 He wrote an essay last summer called From Couch Potato to Quantified Self about inherent challenges for the health care professionals who treat this type of patient.
 He starts by blaming health care providers for failing to create an expectation that patients should take charge of their own health: